 To prevent mistakes and confusion during games, only team leaders should make a "Request for Pick-up", and only one designated person per team shall accept the robot from the referee, and hand it back after fixing the problem.
-The returning robot may be returned following the normal replacement procedure at any point within Ready or Set states.
-In Playing, the robot may return once at least 45 seconds have elapsed since the robot was removed from play.
-Note that this penalty does not follow the standard removal procedure, and hence do not count towards the incremental penalty count.
+The returning robot may be returned following the normal replacement procedure once at least 45 seconds have elapsed since the robot was removed from play.
+Note that this penalty does not follow the standard removal procedure, and hence does not count towards the incremental penalty count.
+If the picked-up robot was penalized, the penalty time of the robot counts down with the game clock throughout the pick-up.